gitsudhir/aws/README.md

    Replace `YOUR_EC2_SECURITY_GROUP_ID` with the security group ID of your EC2 instance.

+### ⭐ Troubleshooting RDS Connection Issues

+If you're unable to connect to your RDS instance, check these common issues:

+1. **Security Group Configuration**:
+   - Ensure the RDS security group allows inbound connections on port 3306 from your EC2 instance's security group
+   - Verify that your EC2 instance's security group allows outbound connections on port 3306

+2. **Network Connectivity**:
+   - Confirm that both your EC2 instance and RDS instance are in the same VPC or have proper routing between them
+   - Check that the RDS instance is not in a private subnet without proper NAT configuration (unless connecting from within the VPC)

+3. **RDS Instance Status**:
+   - Verify that the RDS instance status is "available" before attempting to connect
+   - Check the RDS console for any maintenance or backup activities that might affect connectivity

+4. **Connection String**:
+   - Double-check the endpoint address, port, username, and password
+   - Ensure you're using the correct port (3306 for MySQL)

+5. **MySQL Client Installation**:
+   - Confirm that the MySQL client is properly installed on your EC2 instance:
+     ```bash
+     mysql --version
+     ```

+6. **Firewall Rules**:
+   - Check if there are any firewall rules on your EC2 instance blocking outbound connections on port 3306:
+     ```bash
+     sudo iptables -L
+     ```

 ### ⭐ Connecting to Your RDS Instance from EC2

 1. **Install MySQL client on your EC2 instance**: